citusdata/citus_docs/installation/multi_machine_aws.rst

 The next screen displays Tags and a few advanced options.
 For simplicity, we use the default options and click Next.

-Finally, you need to acknowledge IAM capabilities, which give the master node limited access to the EC2 APIs to obtain the list of worker IPs.
+Finally, you need to acknowledge IAM capabilities, which give the coordinator node limited access to the EC2 APIs to obtain the list of worker IPs.
 Your AWS account needs to have IAM access to perform this step.
 After ticking the checkbox, you can click on Create.

 .. image:: ../images/aws_iam.png

 **5. Cluster launching**

 After the above steps, you will be redirected to the CloudFormation console.
 You can click the refresh button on the top-right to view your stack.
-In about 10 minutes, stack creation will complete and the hostname of the master node will appear in the Outputs tab.
+In about 10 minutes, stack creation will complete and the hostname of the coordinator node will appear in the Outputs tab.

 .. image:: ../images/aws_cluster_launch.png